Open source tools

 - Contributors are free to fork the components, make changes such as fixing bugs and adding new features, and contributing these changes back to the projects as Github pull requests.

-In order to contribute to the projects, you are required to register an account on Github.
+In order to contribute to the projects, you are required to have an account on Github.

 Unless otherwise specified by the original authors, all software is made available as free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) v3 license.